Videos

 Many of the activities above can also be used as assessments to evaluate whether students are mastering the concept or not.

-If you're looking for more another option, you could dictate 5 simple sentences to students, write them on the board, or type them up and provide a copy to each student.
-Ask them "chop" (divide) the sentences between the complete subject and complete predicate.
+If you’re looking for more another option, you could dDictate 5 simple sentences to students, write them on the board, or type them up and provide a copy to each student.
+Ask them “chop” (divide) the sentences between the complete subject and complete predicate.
 Then ask them to identify and underline the simple subject and simple predicate.

 To make it even more engaging, I like to use black grosgrain ribbon and give students who have mastered "chopping" sentences a black belt.
 It definitely adds some interactive fun to the end of the lesson and motivates students to do their best.